 - Better decision-making

-1. Write inclusive job advertisements
+1. Write inclusive job adverts

 Dominic Bareham from Morgan McKinley Australia says:

 Avoid a default pronoun.
-Instead, use ‘he/she’ or phrases such as ‘the successful candidate’.
+Instead, use ‘he/she/they’ or phrases such as ‘the successful candidate’.
 To be safe, copy and paste the text into a free gender decoder to catch words associated with female or male traits.